-- Over thousands of years, the Guadalfeo River, that runs south from Granada, deposited sand and silt into the Salobreña basin.
+- Over thousands of years, the Guadalfeo River, which runs south from Granada, deposited sand and silt into the Salobreña basin.
 This buildup gradually created a large area of flat land, that was perfectly suited for agriculture.

 - This process continued well into Roman times and beyond, where only in more modern times was the process complete.
 Today Salobreña sits atop a fertile plain of sugar cane plantations and groves of sub-tropical fruit trees.

 The Phoenicians created small settlements in Salobreña, dating back to the 8th century BC.
 Remains of their existence have been found in the ancient necropolis, which was located on what is now the great Salobreña rock.
 At that time, Salobreña was known as Selambina.

 Salobreña joined the Roman Empire in 206 BC.
 During the Roman period, El Peñon (which was an island at the time) was used for fishing, as a cemetery and as a sanctuary.
 A temple was built on the rock to honor the goddess Tanit (a Punic and Phoenician goddess that was later worshipped by the Romans).

 The first written records of Muslim presence in Salobreña date to the 10th century.
-It is the Moors, who are believed, to have built the Salobreña Castle.
-They also introduced the cultivation of sugarcane, which became a very important part of the local economy and made Salobreña very important to the Kingdom of Granada.
+It was the Moors who are believed to have built the Salobreña Castle.
+They also introduced the cultivation of sugarcane, which became an especially important part of the local economy and made Salobreña essential to the Kingdom of Granada.
 In 1489, Salobreña (and the rest of coastal Granada) came under the rule of the Christians, after the Moors were defeated in a battle in Almeria.

 The Christian population in Salobreña lived in the old quarter where the current town hall is located and around the area of the church of Our Lady of the Rosary.
 The cultivation of sugarcane in the sixteenth century continued to be an important part of the local economy.